Nights and Days

 Nights and Days (Noce i dnie) is a 1975 Polish film directed by Jerzy Antczak.
 This epic family drama was based on Maria Dąbrowska's novel Noce i dnie, and was described by The Washington Post as "Poland's Gone With the Wind".
 Set in Kalisz and the Kalisz Region in the second half of the 19th century after the failure of the January Uprising in 1863, the film presents a unique portrait of an oppressed society, life in exile, and the confiscation of private property as told through the loves and struggles of the Niechcic family.
 This sweeping historical epic was the highest-grossing film in Poland's history upon its release and was nominated for an Academy Award for Best Foreign Language Film in 1977.
 The film score was composed by Waldemar Kazanecki, which includes a Viennese waltz that is frequently played at Polish weddings as the first dance of bride and groom.

 Amid the turbulence of World War I, elderly Barbara Niechcic recalls her dramatic life with husband Bogumił over a half-century of Polish history, starting with the failed January Uprising in 1863.
 Barbara, running away from burning city of Kalisz is reminiscing her unfulfilled love, her marriage to a man she initially did not love, death of her first child, birth of three others, confiscation of her family property, her separation from her husband, his illness, death and other numerous family struggles.

 Plot

-Nights and Days is a family saga of Barbara Ostrzeńska-Niechcic, and Bogumił Niechcic, against the backdrop of the January Uprising of 1863 and World War I. The film is a rather straightforward and faithful adaptation of a novel by Maria Dąbrowska with the same title.
+Nights and Days is a family saga of Barbara Ostrzeńska-Niechcic, and Bogumił Niechcic, against the backdrop of the January Uprising of 1863 and World War I. The film is a partial adaptation of a novel by Maria Dąbrowska with the same title.
 The plot is woven around the changing fortunes of a noble (upper-class, although deprived of property as post-uprising repression) Niechcic family in the pre-WWI Poland.
 There are two main crossing threads: a social history one and an existential one.
 The cinematographic version is a condensation of the 12-part award winning TV serial of the same title and using the same cast and producers.